 One of main points of entrance to my web page is page where I talk about ćevapi (or ćevapčići, chevapi, chevapi's, chevaps and half a dozen other names).
 As there are many names for them, there are also many recipes.
 Not only that recipes differ in size, shape and spices but also in types of meat used to produce them.
 Which kind is best will differ from region to region of ex-Yugoslavia.
 In restaurants where ćevapi are main selling point you will rarely be able to get recipe.
 They do keep it as family treasure.

 Although wikipedia states that ćevapi are Turkish dish I cannot see who exactly concluded that.
 Although name does seems similar to kebab they are made quite differently (e.g. kebab is not made from minced meat).
-I am closer to those guys who call it a Bosnian dish with some inspiration drawn from Turkish threats (they did lived together for a while).
+I am closer to those guys who call it a Bosnian dish with some inspiration drawn from Turkish treats (they did lived together for a while).

 Croatia is not their country of origin but we do enjoy making and eating them and I (as Croat) will give you my favorite recipe for times when I want to cook something outdoors (you should make ćevapi on charcoal grill).

 All measurements here will be given for total of 1 kg of ćevapi.
 If you wish to make larger amount just multiply it by factor.
 It scales perfectly.
 In case you are wondering how much mouths can 1 kg of ćevapi feed, I cannot help you.
 It may be anywhere from 2 to 10.
 It all depends on side dishes you provide and/or additional meat on table (I always combine it with sausages and/or bacon).
 For my family and close friends I tend to anticipate meat usage to be in range of 0.5 kg per person but take a notice that we do like to eat and we do have some (minor) leftovers.